 Inventory management can involve a lot of moving parts.
-When it’s not done properly, businesses can struggle with cash flow, and their customers don’t have a good experience.
+Upstream and downstream movement, shipping, returns, human mistakes, unpredictable delays, etc. When it’s not done properly, businesses struggle with cash flow, and their customers don’t have a good experience.
 Good inventory management is important in every business—even when the business isn’t selling physical products.

 Good inventory management helps companies:

 You’ve probably experienced side effects of poor inventory management.

 You wanted to buy a new pair of sneakers, but the store was sold out of your size.
 If you really wanted the shoes, you’d need to wait 2-3 weeks for the restock to arrive.
 That means you have a poor experience as a customer, and the company loses out on a potential sale.